djust270/M365.Report.Tools/README.md

 Return all AzureAD enterprise applications with SAML SSO integration.

 ## [Get-M365TeamsChannelReport](docs/Get-M365TeamsChannelReport.md)
-Return a list of every channel in each Team.
+Return a list of every channel in each Team including members.

 ## [Get-M365TeamsReport](docs/Get-M365TeamsReport.md)
-Return a list of all Teams.
+Return a list of all Teams and Team members.

 ## [Get-M365TenantLicenseReport](docs/Get-M365TenantLicenseReport.md)
 Return a list of all licenses in a tenant including current utilization.